Close Menu

 Cases handled by global football bodies have previously highlighted the seriousness of the issue.
 For instance, sanctions imposed by FIFA against Kenyan clubs over match manipulation have demonstrated the need for stronger legal frameworks at the national level.

-Cabinet Secretary for Youth Affairs, Creative Economy and Sports Hon.
+Cabinet Secretary for Youth Affairs, Creative Economy and Sports, Hon.
 Salim Mvurya

 The proposed amendment aims to complement disciplinary actions taken by sports federations such as the Football Kenya Federation by introducing criminal accountability through national law.